Dear Moms and Dads,

-- Use a natural antibacterial wipe on your phone and keyboard every couple of days.
+- Use an alcohol wipe to sanitize your phone and keyboard every couple of days.

 - Don't squeeze or pick zits.
-You know this already, but think about it—when is the last time you messed with your face and had a good result?
+When is the last time you messed with your face and had a good result?
 Never?
 That's what I thought.
 Just use the Spotless Blemish Oil 3-4 times a day with clean hands and have faith—zits will disappear in a couple days!

 I know it's tricky to keep all this stuff in mind, but reread this post from time to time to make sure you're still supporting your skin in every way you can.
-Growing up is hard, and there are some zits you can't prevent.
+There are some zits you can't prevent.
 But you don't have to suffer with breakouts all the time, or feel like you have to cover your skin with makeup every day.
 If you're willing to be a friend to your skin by choosing healthy food, lots of water, good products, and plenty of laughter, it will go a long way in keeping your complexion smooth and happy.

 With love and a backpack full of apples from us to you,